AlissonAp/smartranking-cloud-microservices-learning/README.md

-# SmartRanking - An API that implements the concept of microservices with nestjs, rabbitmq and typescript in a clean architecture to simulate a challenges management.
+# SmartRanking - Clean microservice API to manage challenges
-API to manage rankings, challenges and matches between tênis players using the microservices methodology with nestjs, rabbitmq, mongodb, aws ses, s3 and cognito
+API to manage rankings, challenges and matches between players using the microservices methodology with nestjs, rabbitmq, mongodb, aws ses, s3 and cognito

 <!-- PROJECT SHIELDS -->
 <!--